tinkerhub/ComputerVision-with-PyTorch-Learning-Program/README.md

 We will be extensively using the PyTorch docs for conducting this program.

+## Join the program
+This learning program need you to have knowledge in following areas,
+1. Python
+2. GitHub
+3. Basics of Machine Learning

+If you are confident in the above areas go ahead and fill this [form](https://forms.gle/MVbuAjQxWazsmbMw6).
+There is a task waiting for you there!

+If you need to brush up your skills in any of the above mentioned areas, worry not.
+Go through this set of [resources](https://github.com/tinkerhub-org/ComputerVision-with-PyTorch-Learning-Program/tree/master/resources) we created and join the program!

 ## General Program Structure
 Every 2 days we will share a chapter of the PyTorch docs in the morning.
 Participants should go through it.
 In the evening of the odd days we will give a task.
 On the following day there will be hangouts sessions with mentors.